President Biden: cyber-attacks can lead to ‘real shooting war’

 Goofy password blunder on live TV

 Italian commentators at the Tokyo Olympics didn’t realise they were on-air when trying to find the password for their computer.
-Complaining that Goofy, Pluto or Mickey Mouse, eventually viewers found out it was ‘Booth.03’ and matched their commentary booth.
+Complaining that Goofy, Pluto or Mickey Mouse were all too difficult, eventually viewers found out it was ‘Booth.03’ and matched their commentary booth.
 “Next time they will even put a semicolon.”